Topologically Protected Quantum Coherence in a Superatom

-Collective behavior in quantum many-body systems originates from quantum coherence \cite{PhysRev.93.99}.
-In cavity-QED, single-photon absorption is able to build many-body coherence among atoms, producing superradiance or subradiance \cite{PhysRevLett.102.143601,PhysRevLett.115.243602,PhysRevLett.116.163604,PhysRevLett.117.073003,PhysRevLett.120.193601}.
-A superatom model is used to explain such collective phenomena \cite{vuletic2006quantum} which has been realized via Rydberg blockade \cite{PhysRevLett.99.163601,PhysRevX.7.041010}.
-Recent studies about topological matter show that single atom quantum coherence can be protected by topology \cite{Bahri2015Localization,PhysRevA.96.053858,Kemp2017Long,PhysRevLett.119.123601}.
-Indeed, topological protection makes nonlocal quasiparticles in the ground state manifold ideal candidates for realizing topological quantum computation \cite{PhysRevLett.99.020503,RevModPhys.80.1083}.
-In particular, some works have analysed quantum coherence of Majorana zero modes in decoherence-free subspaces \cite{Diehl2011Topology} and quantum manipulation of Majorana bound states via electron-photon interactions \cite{PhysRevA.79.040303,PhysRevLett.109.257002,PhysRevLett.110.107006,PhysRevLett.118.126803}.
+Collective behavior in quantum many-body systems originates from quantum coherence~\cite{PhysRev.93.99}.
+In cavity QED, single-photon absorption is able to build many-body coherence among atoms, producing superradiance or subradiance~\cite{PhysRevLett.102.143601,PhysRevLett.115.243602,PhysRevLett.116.163604,PhysRevLett.117.073003,PhysRevLett.120.193601}.
+A superatom model is used to explain such collective phenomena~\cite{vuletic2006quantum} and has been realized via Rydberg blockade~\cite{PhysRevLett.99.163601,PhysRevX.7.041010}.
+Recent studies about topological matter show that single-atom quantum coherence can be protected by topology~\cite{Bahri2015Localization,PhysRevA.96.053858,Kemp2017Long,PhysRevLett.119.123601}.
+Indeed, topological protection makes nonlocal quasiparticles in the ground state manifold ideal candidates for realizing topological quantum computation~\cite{PhysRevLett.99.020503,RevModPhys.80.1083}.
+In particular, researchers have analyzed quantum coherence of Majorana zero modes in decoherence-free subspaces~\cite{Diehl2011Topology} and quantum manipulation of Majorana bound states via electron-photon interactions~\cite{PhysRevA.79.040303,PhysRevLett.109.257002,PhysRevLett.110.107006,PhysRevLett.118.126803}.